bhavya091213/MotionExtractor/README.md

-### Motion Detection
+### Motion Extraction

-This is a Python program that detects motion in a video stream using OpenCV.
-The program uses the background subtraction algorithm to detect motion and draws bounding boxes around the moving objects.
+This Python program enhances motion visibility in video streams using OpenCV.
+It applies specialized processing and compositing algorithms to emphasize movement patterns within the footage.
+This makes subtle motions more apparent and clear, which is particularly useful for:
+- Security analysis and surveillance
+- Biological research applications (e.g., studying animal behavior or cellular movement)
+- Motion pattern analysis
+- Movement trajectory visualization

+The program processes video frames through various algorithms to highlight and amplify motion, making otherwise subtle movements more visible to the human eye.

 ### Video Stabilization